 A natural and unmedicated birth isn’t for everyone.
 Research the different options available to you and talk to your partner and healthcare provider (again, I had to go a different route and stick to my values because I got so much opposition because of my age).
 However, if you do choose to go for a natural and unmedicated birth, here are my tips:

-Choose Your Provider Wisely.
+Choose Your Health Care Provider Wisely.

 Whether you decide to go with a Ob/Gyn doctor from a clinic or hospital, midwife, or Birth Center, make sure that your primary healthcare provider is onboard with your choice to birth naturally and unmedicated.
 Even if you like the person but they are trying to tell you the “normal” (i.e. American) way to give birth, then don’t hesitate to ADVOCATE for yourself.

-Write Out a Birth Plan.
+Write Out a Birth Plan for the Big Day.

 There’s a reason that giving birth is called “labor.”
 It takes a lot of strength and stamina to go through a natural birth.
 I did prenatal yoga everyday and took walks frequently to build up my resilience and stamina.
 Aside from my occasional McDonalds runs and splurges on fried chicken and ice cream, I ate pretty healthy.

-Birth center support group and classes.
+Birth center support group and childbirth classes.